nguyentimmy/Sentinel-Defenders/Microsoft Sentinel/Documents/Sentinel Checklist.md

 - [ ] **Task 2:** Ensure proper access control by granting appropriate permissions to users and groups.
   - [ ]   Which teams or roles will have the appropriate RBAC?

+### 2. Data connectors and Log Ingestions
+- [ ] **Task 1:**  Enable relevant data connectors to ingest logs from various sources like Azure services, Microsoft 365, and third-party security products.
+     - [ ] How are workstation and server logs getting forwarded?
+          - Is it all getting logged through a centralized forwader to a SIEM?
+          - Is it all getting logged through an EDR
+     - [ ] How is data getting ingested?
+          -
+          - Ingest data that is relevant to the environment.
+          - What are the other mission critical assets to monitor?
+          -

+     - [ ]Ensure that required agents (such as Microsoft Monitoring Agent or Azure Log Analytics agent) are installed and configured on the relevant devices.